inoas/gleam-cake/README.md

 - No automagic optimization: This library is not here to replace SQL knowledge, but to allow crafting and combining SQL queries in a flexible and type safe way.
-It might however work as a gateway to obtain SQL knowlege because the typed buidler functions help to some degree in understanding how SQL queries can be crafted.
+It might however work as a gateway to obtain SQL knowlege because the typed builder functions help to some degree in understanding how SQL queries can be crafted.

 ### Tested targets